jm1021/sabre_springs_ward/_posts/2024-03-13-ministering.md

 comments: true
 title: Ministering Goals
 permalink: 2024_ministering
-description: As an Elders Quorum, we want to unify and help each other in our ministering journey.
+description: As an Elders Quorum, our aim is to foster unity and support in our ministering efforts.
+By consistently implementing these ideas and objectives, we can strengthen our ministering relationships and support one another in our spiritual journeys.
 ---

 ## Key Quarterly objectives
-We want to pick up our ministering, by performing these requested items each quarter.
-Both the minister and the receiving family should work together on the following these objectives.
+Our goal is to enhance our ministering efforts by focusing on specific tasks each quarter.
+Both the ministers and the families they are assigned to should collaborate on achieving these objectives.

-- 1st Quarter Emergency Contact, before Saturday, March 23rd.
-As an emergency exercise, we want to make sure our families have the correct contact information.
-If we find any issues we want to report those to our ward clerk or priesthood leader for correction.
+### 1st Quarter: Emergency Contact (Due by Saturday, March 23rd)
+As a preparedness exercise, we aim to ensure that our families have accurate emergency contact information.
+Any discrepancies should be reported to our ward clerk or priesthood leader for correction.

-- 2nd Quarter Visit Home or Cookies.
-As an ice breaker... according to the comfort level of ministering companionship, we want to share a personal encounter with our ministering family(s).
-Stop by the home, drop off cookies, meet, etc.

-- 3rd Quarter Emergency Contact.
-The second emergency contact, try to talk about each other's emergency strategies.
-Ministering companionship and the ministering family should exchange ideas and concerns.
+### 2nd Quarter: Home Visit or Cookies
+To build rapport, ministers share personal contact with their assigned families based on their comfort level.
+This could involve dropping off cookies, making a visit to their home, or engaging in other friendly interactions.

+### 3rd Quarter: Emergency Contact Review
+Revisit emergency contact information and discuss each other's emergency preparedness strategies.
+This provides an opportunity for ministers and families to exchange ideas and address any concerns in the event of a real emergency.

+### 4th Quarter: Secret Santa
-- 4th Quarter Secret Santa.
-Think of something to share with your family during the Christmas Season.
-Establish this as a Light the World tradition, following the love that you have for the Savior.
+Encourage sharing something meaningful with your family during the Christmas season, fostering a tradition aligned with the spirit of Light the World and the love for the Savior.

 ## Continuing Ministering Tips
-Additionally, here are some ideas to help you keep regular contact with your ministering families.
-All ministers should follow Church leadership, the Savior's example and personal revelation to guide their ministering stewardship.
+Here are some suggestions to help maintain regular contact with your ministering families.
+Remember to seek guidance from Church leadership, follow the Savior's example, and rely on personal revelation in your ministering stewardship.

-- Texting Topics
+### Texting Topics

-    - Notice you were gone
+- Notice you were gone, missed Church
-    - Relate an experience
-    - Enjoyed EQ, SS, Sacrament talk
+- Discuss enjoyed church events or talks
+- Share personal experiences
-    - Share General Conference message
+- Pass along messages from General Conference

-- Related Hobbies/Events
-- Temple Trip meet-up
-- Trunk o Treat car decorate
+### Engage in Shared Hobbies or Events

+- Plan a temple trip together
-- Spots, Kids common interests
+- Explore common interests
+- Be mindful of family events, especially those involving children
+- Co-participate in Trunk or Treat, especially car decorating